mbserran/node-red-contrib-advanced-ping-multiple/v1.3.4/README.md

   * Incoming `msg.topic` data will be outputted as `msg._topic` (as the new `msg.topic` will contain the the host).

 ## Todo
 Ability to set ping options in node configuration/by incomming message.
-Right now, these settings are hardcoded except timeout.
-Default is 5secs but you can override it by passing a msg.timeout value in seconds.
+Right now, these settings are hardcoded.
+You can override the timeout by passing a msg.timeout value in seconds.

 * Linux: -n -w 5 -c 1
 * Windows: -n 1 -w 5000